cahuparo/academic-chparada/content/home/posts.md

   #   3 = Card
   #   4 = Citation (publication only)
   view = 3

+  # Choose how many columns the section has.
+Valid values: 1 or 2.
+  columns = 1

 [design.background]
   # Apply a background color, gradient, or image.